Time-Varying Optimization of Networked Systems with Human Preferences: Performance Analysis

 In order to bound the global network regret, we add and subtract the RHS of \eqref{eq:P11_T1a} in \eqref{eq:reg}, to obtain

 The expected value of the last term of \eqref{eq:P12_T1} is bounded by \eqref{eq:P11a_T1}.
 Next, focus on the first term in \eqref{eq:P12_T1}.
 Assumption \ref{as:fun_f} implies that

 where $L_{m,i} \leq L_m \leq L$ per each network composed of a system and the users interacting with such a system.
-Maximizing over the RHS of \eqref{eq:P13_T1} we can get an expression for the worst case disagreement per system $m$ as
+Maximizing over the RHS of \eqref{eq:P13_T1} we can get an expression for the worst-case disagreement per system $m$ as

 where $\underset{i,j}{\max} |x_{m,j}^t - x_{m,i}^t|$ can by upper bounded using Assumption \ref{as:net}, and $\bx_m := [x_m, x_{m,1}, \dots, x_{m,N_m}] \, \forall \, m$.

 Back to the first term in \eqref{eq:P12_T1}, we have that